-The lighting in Stephen Spielberg’s recent spy thriller Bridge of Spies is intrusive.
+The lighting in Steven Spielberg’s recent spy thriller Bridge of Spies is intrusive.
 There are the hints of lens flare here and there that we’ve all be inoculated against with the films of J.J.
 Abrams, but it doesn’t stop there.
 Looking out the windows of any scene taking place indoors it’s hard to tell if there even is an outside.
 Light blares through windows, obscuring the world at large and casting the characters in a white glow.
 Even during the film’s nocturnal climax the presence of harsh lighting is persistent.

 It’s a bold choice for a film about spies and the Cold War, but then Bridge of Spies isn’t a typical espionage yarn.
 It’s less about government secrets, double agents and impossible missions and more about that dull, essential piece of tradecraft – keeping up appearances.